Chi (unit): Historical values

-The study of ancient rulers and other artifacts whose size in the contemporary chi was known allowed modern researchers to surmise that during the 2nd century BC to 3rd century AD the (Qin Dynasty to Han Dynasty to the Three Kingdoms period), the value of the chi varied between 23.1 and 24.3 cm.
+The study of ancient rulers and other artifacts whose size in the contemporary chi was known allowed modern researchers to surmise that during the 2nd century BC to 3rd century AD the (Qin dynasty to Han dynasty to the Three Kingdoms period), the value of the chi varied between 23.1 and 24.3 cm.
 Even earlier, during the Warring States era, the value of chi was essentially the same.

-It is thought that the ancient Chinese astronomers also used chi as an angular unit; modern analysis of historical records indicates that it may have been equal to one degree.
+It is thought that the ancient Chinese astronomers also used the chi as an angular unit; modern analysis of historical records indicates that it may have been equal to one degree.

 In the 19th century, the value of the chi, depending on the part of the country and the application, varied between 31 and 36 cm.
 According to an 1864 British report, in most of China the chi used by engineers in public works was equal to 12.71 in, the surveyors' chi was 12.058 in, while the value generally used for measuring distances was 12.17 in.
 In Guangzhou, however, the chi used for local trade varied from 14.625 to 14.81 in – i.e., very close to the modern chek.
 The value fixed by a Sino-British treaty for the purposes of customs duties in Hong Kong was 14.1 in.

+In 1905 the Korean Empire defined the cheok as 10000/33000 of a meter.
+In 1964, South Korea fully adopted SI units.

 Usage in Chinese language

 Due to its long history and its widespread usage, chi (along with cun) has also seen metaphorical usages in the Chinese language.
 For example, chi cun (尺寸), a word made up of the units chi and cun, refers to the dimensions of an object, while the idiom "dé cùn jìn chǐ" (得寸進尺 (gaining a cun and asking for a chi)) means "extremely greedy".

-In informal use in China, chi is also sometimes used to refer to the US or imperial foot.
+In informal use in China, chi is also sometimes used to refer to the United States customary foot or British imperial foot.